JakobEngel/dso/README.md

 - `end=X`: end at frame X
 - `speed=X`: force execution at X times real-time speed (0 = not enforcing real-time)
 - `save=1`: save lots of images for video creation
+- `quiet=1`: disable most console output (good for performance)
+- `sampleoutput=1`: register a "SampleOutputWrapper", printing some sample output data to the commandline. meant as example.